HypothesisWorks/hypothesis/hypothesis-python/docs/endorsements.rst

 --------------------------------------------

 I am using Hypothesis as an integral part of my Python workshops.
-Testing is an integral part of Python programming and whilst unittest and, better, py.test can handle example-based testing, property-based testing is increasingly far more important than example-base testing, and Hypothesis fits the bill.
+Testing is an integral part of Python programming and whilst unittest and, better, pytest can handle example-based testing, property-based testing is increasingly far more important than example-base testing, and Hypothesis fits the bill.

 ---------------------------------------------